OI-wiki/i18n/docs/ds/dividing.md

 ## Notes

-You may also want to try implementing a non-recursive version.
-[Reference](https://blog.csdn.net/littlewhite520/article/details/70250722) .
+You may also want to try implementing a [non-recursive version](https://blog.csdn.net/littlewhite520/article/details/70250722).
+(Original link in Chinese)